-If you’re unsure of whether your store and product pages pass their criteria for mobile-friendliness, then test it out with their Mobile-Friendly Test tool.
+If you’re unsure whether your store and product pages pass their mobile-friendly criteria, then test it out with their Mobile-Friendly Test tool.
 They also have a mobile usability report for your entire site.

 If you find that your site isn’t mobile-friendly, you’ll start seeing a massive drop in traffic from mobile devices after the update.

 If you think this isn’t a big deal because you don’t see too many people buying your products from their phones, then consider these statistics:

 - 63% of people expect to do more shopping on mobile devices over the next couple of years (source: Latitude)

 - 58% of consumers who own smartphones have used them for shopping (source: Deloitte)